-CNC Machining is seen by many as a vital element to core processes of manufacturing.
-Working alongside Computer Aided Design, CNC Machining is the process of mass producing parts and materials of specific designs and dimensions, through the use of computer numerical control.
+CNC Machining is seen by many as a vital element to the core processes of manufacturing.
+Working alongside Computer Aided Design, CNC Machining is the process of mass-producing parts and materials of specific designs and dimensions, through the use of computer numerical control.
 That is to say, a computer directs the machine responsible for creating the final product.

 This guide will cover the following:

 What is CNC Machining and how does it work?